Skip to content

 What moves the cost in Northglenn

-Northglenn building code requires Class 4 impact-resistant shingles when repairs affect 50 percent or more of the roof surface.
-Class 4 shingles cost 10–15 percent more than standard architectural shingles but qualify homeowners for insurance discounts of 15–25 percent.
-If your repair crosses the 50 percent threshold, budget for the upgrade; it may be cost-neutral after insurance adjustment.
+Northglenn building code requires Class 4 impact-resistant shingles on any repair project covering 50 percent or more of the roof surface.
+Class 4 shingles cost 15–25 percent more than standard architectural shingles but qualify for a 10–20 percent homeowners insurance discount.
+If your repair crosses the 50 percent threshold, expect the upgrade cost to offset partially or fully through insurance premium reductions.

 Repair or replacement?